Changes as of 2024.06.03.02 The “_useipv6.txt” and “_usesteam.txt” files have been moved to the Member’s AppCache directory (%LOCALAPPDATA%\<dir>).

 • A fair number of users in Australia have higher pings to our Boston farm than they do with IPv4, but that will most likely be resolved with our new AU/NZ circuit.

 • A fair number of users in Brazil have worse IPv6 ping times than our Boston farm.
-Some ISP there is routing IPv6 only through China Mobile, with traffic going to the US west coast, instead of to Miami.
+Some ISPs there route IPv6 only through China Mobile, with traffic going to the US West Coast instead of to Miami.

 The IPv6 will be better than the IPv4 camp:

 • Some iRacing customers are using ISPs that have something called "Carrier Grade NAT" (CGN), and some of those ISPs seem to have poorly implemented this technology.
 We sometimes see cases where a customer's ISP changes their IPv4 address out from under them in the middle of a race.
 This causes a disconnection from the race.
-We have mostly seen this from small ISPs here in the US but originally started seeing this behavior from ISPs in Germany.
-For these users, you definitely should switch to IPv6
+We have mostly seen this from small ISPs here in the US, but originally started noticing this behavior from ISPs in Germany.
+For these users, you definitely should switch to IPv6.